How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Before uploading:

-• Note the primary language spoken
+• Note the language

 Step 2: Upload and Transcribe